chlobear8/Pierres-Bakery/README.md

 - Clone this repository to your desktop.
 - Build the project using $ dotnet build.
 - Start a development server with $ dotnet run.
+- To test use $ dotnet test within the Bakery.Tests folder.

 ## Known bugs